Pathos14489/Pantella-Launcher/README.md

 ## How to Use

 Download the latest release from the releases tab, or clone this repository and build from source.
-Run the Mantella_Launcher.exe, Download a fork and click Start to open Mantella.
+Unzip the release, and run the Mantella_Launcher.exe.
+Download a fork and click Start to open Mantella.
 Please verify that all configuration settings are set in the fork you're trying to use before reporting a bug.

+### Warning:

+Install on the same drive as your Mod Organizer 2 mods folder, or you will be writing and rewriting files to your drive constantly.
+This can cause damage to your drive over time, especially on SSDs.

 ## Build from Source